weijingwang/Trustable-Adult/README.md

 To install the package dependencies, use ```npm install```

+First, get a discord bot token for the API here: https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token.
 Then edit the file config.json and paste in your token under the "token" json.

-Finally, to startup your bot, use ```node app.js```.
+Finally, to startup your bot, use ```node app.js``` on your server.

 **ENJOY!!! :)**